Family Medical Leave Act

 PO Box 84077

 If you have questions about the program or need help with an application or claim, contact the State of Connecticut’s Paid Leave Claims Administrator: Aflac.

 Employees who work in the state of Massachusetts are eligible for Paid Family Leave (PFL).
 Paid Family Leave is designed to provide resources to manage the health and care of a family member.

 Paid leave benefits are available to bond with a child newly born, adopted, or placed in foster care; help eligible workers manage family affairs that take place immediately after a family member is deployed in a foreign country or has been notified of an upcoming deployment in a foreign country, and to care for a family member with a serious health condition who is a covered Service Member.

-On July 1, 2021 Paid family leave benefits to care for a non-Service family member with a serious health condition will be available to you.
+Paid family leave benefits to care for a non-Service family member with a serious health condition are now available to you.
 Family members include spouse, domestic partner, child, parent, grandchild, grandparent or sibling; the parent of a spouse or domestic partner; and guardians who legally acted as a parent when you were a minor.

 How to File a Claim

 You may begin the application process for paid leave up to sixty (60) calendar days in advance of the anticipated start date.
 The State will not accept applications with a start date more than sixty (60) calendar days in the future.

 To apply for benefits, visit the State of Massachusetts website at https://www.mass.gov/how-to/how-to-apply-for-paid-family-and-medical-leave-pfml.Questions?